-If you prefer not to complete the form online, you can call 877-322-8228 to request a hard copy, or locate the form online and print it out.
-Once you have form filled out, mail to:
+If you prefer not to complete the form online, you can call 877-322-8228 to request a hard copy of the form, or locate it online and print it out.
+Once you have the form filled out, mail it to:

 Annual Credit Report Request Service